-- 1. Logistics.
-Network flow models are used to design shipment routes and schedules in supply chain management [24].
-In global operations, such models are subject to much greater uncertainty about the reliability of suppliers in developing economies [52, 53].
+subject to much greater uncertainty about the reliability of suppliers in developing economies [52, 53].
 Signing a contract with a vendor allows us to learn about the vendor's service reliability through the costs we incur.
-Trying one vendor may teach us about other vendors in the same region (e.g., delays may be due to transportation and infrastructure problems). - 2.
-Marketing and production.
-A production problem can be written as an LP maximizing profit subject to resource constraints.
+Trying one vendor may teach us about other vendors in the same region (delays may be due e.g. to transportation and infrastructure problems).

+- 2. Marketing and production.
+A production problem can be written as a linear program maximizing profit subject to resource constraints.
 The profit margins for new products are uncertain, and the exact optimal production strategy is unknown.
 However, we can run test markets (see [14] and the references therein on testing methods and strategies) to obtain improved estimates for some products.
 Each test market costs both time and money, and so only a small number of tests can be conducted. - 3.
 Agriculture.
-In agricultural planning, linear programming can be used to obtain optimal crop rotations [18,30].
+In agricultural planning, linear programming can be used to obtain optimal crop rotations [17, 30].
 The exact yield from planting certain fields is unknown, though prior estimates can be constructed via regression techniques on historical data.
 We can obtain new information through soil analysis on different fields.
-In particular, if analysis of one field suggests that crop yields there may be higher than expected, we might believe that crop yields from nearby fields also may be higher.
+In particular, if analysis of one field suggests that crop yields there may be higher than expected, we might believe that crop yields from nearby fields may also be higher.

-The basic idea of an LP with stochastic parameters has been studied in operations research since [15] and the early theoretical work in [31,40].
-This problem has also been considered by the closely related field of stochastic programming; see [39], [34], [9], or [46] for an introduction.
+The basic idea of a linear program with stochastic parameters has been studied in operations research since [15] and the early theoretical work by [31, 40].
+This problem has also been considered by the closely related field of stochastic programming; see [39], [34], [9] or [46] for an introduction.
 However, stochastic programming typically adopts the philosophy of classical stochastic optimization, with a fixed distribution for the unknown parameters.
-Once a distribution is specified, the solution is often approximated; see, e.g., [8] for a formulation where the problem is solved repeatedly over many time periods.
-By contrast, we allow the distribution of the unknown parameters to evolve over time due to the additional dimension of sequential learning.
+Once a distribution is specified, the solution is often approximated; see e.g. [8] for a formulation where the problem is solved repeatedly over many time periods.
+By contrast, we allow the the distribution of the unknown parameters to evolve over time due to the additional dimension of sequential learning.

 Sequential optimal learning has been widely studied, but mostly for very simple underlying optimization models.
-In ranking and selection [3, 36, 37] and multiarmed bandit problems [2, 5, 26], there is a finite set of alternatives with unknown values, and the optimization consists of simply choosing the alternative with the highest value.
+In ranking and selection [3, 36, 37] and multi-armed bandit problems [2, 5, 26], there is a finite set of alternatives with unknown values, and the optimization consists of simply choosing the alternative with the highest value.
 More recent work such as [35] uses an empirical approach to weigh statistical and optimization considerations.
-A recent study in [48] considers a learning problem with a more complex optimization component, namely a shortest-path problem on a graph.
+A recent study by [48] considered a learning problem with a more complex optimization component, namely a shortest-path problem on a graph.
 Essentially, this is a special case of the problem posed in this paper: we now measure a single objective coefficient with the goal of learning about the optimal solution to the entire LP.
 We also use a more general learning model incorporating correlations into the Bayesian belief structure.
 Our goal is to bridge classical mathematical programming with optimal learning through a rigorous formula relating the value of learning about c to our eventual decision in the LP.